Skip to content

 Why did the cairn need re-building?

-The summit cairn’s side walls have collapsed in recent years.
+The summit cairn’s side walls had collapsed in recent years.
 These were fixed by the ranger team, but we also needed to create more substantial 'through' stones in the structure to make it more stable and able to support the number of visitors climbing it each year.

 As well as ensuring the stability of the war memorial plaque, while the work was carried out a time capsule was placed into the stone wall which shares details of the work carried out and includes photos and information about our rangers.